Alfred Boeddeker: Biography

 Anthony Boeddeker was born in San Francisco, California.
-He joined the Franciscans in 1921 as brother Alfred and was ordained a priest in 1927.
+At the age of 10, he entered the Franciscan seminary in Santa Barbara; he took his vows in 1921 as brother Alfred and was ordained a priest in 1927.
 He studied theology at the Santa Barbara Seminary and pastored at the St. Rafael Church in Goleta, California.
-From 1930 to 1933 studied in Rome, Italy.
+From 1930 to 1933 he studied in Rome, Italy.
 After his return from Rome, he taught for fifteen years at the Franciscan School of Theology at the Mission Santa Barbara.

-Boeddeker was selected to start a Catholic university in Hankow, China.
+Boeddeker was selected to start a Catholic university in Hankou, China.
 In preparation for this assignment, he enrolled in a graduate program at the University of California, Berkeley to study Mandarin, Japanese and Russian languages and Chinese history and politics.
-The Hankow plans were cancelled, however, after the Chinese Civil War of mainland China in 1949.
+The Hankou plans were cancelled, however, after the Chinese Civil War ended in a victory for the Chinese Communist Party on the mainland in 1949.
 Father Boeddeker was then appointed pastor of St. Boniface Church in the Tenderloin, San Francisco, California, where he remained for the rest of his life.
-Not far from this church, two of Boeddeker's sayings are prominently displayed on the walls of the St. Anthony Dining Room on Jones Street:
+Not far from this church, two of Boeddeker's sayings are prominently displayed on the walls of the St. Anthony Dining Room on Jones Street.

-“The great activity of our life is to love.”

-“I see God as one act—just loving, like the sun always shining.”
+As well as serving as pastor, Boeddeker was also president of the Franciscan National Marian Commission (1955-1979), associate editor of The Marian Era (1960-1979), and a member of the Mariological Society of America, the Pontificia Academia Mariana Internationalis and the Ecumenical Society of the Blessed Virgin Mary.